xmos/lib_xud/module_xud/doc/overview.rst

 cores communicating with it via a combination of channel communication and shared memory variables.

-There is one channel per IN or OUT endpoint.
+One channel is required per IN or OUT endpoint.
 Endpoint 0 (the control endpoint) requires two channels, one for each direction.
-Note, that throughout this document the USB nomenclature is used: an OUT endpoint is used to transfer data from the host to the device, an IN endpoint is used when the host requests data from the device.
+Please note that throughout this document the USB nomenclature is used: an OUT endpoint is used to transfer data from the host to the device, an IN endpoint is used when the host requests data from the device.